imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 glad that this is undergoing scrutiny.
 It seems to suggest that not only is the recipient wrong, but deeply misguided - the "right" way is really quite simple.
-This serves to exert power in a humiliating way, one that diminishes our effort and intellect along the way, and we would do good to be wary of its use.
+This serves to exert power in a humiliating way, one that minimizes our effort and intellect along the way.
 Of course, there are countless more ways that we can do harm through poorly chosen words, but I am glad that we have started to examine this.

 ### On Mansplaining